FAQGURU/FAQGURU/topics/en/java.md

 * https://github.com/snowdream/115-Java-Interview-Questions-and-Answers

 [[↑] Back to top](#Java)
 ### How do you ensure that N threads can access N resources without deadlock?
-(Expert)

 A very simple way to avoid deadlock while using N threads is to impose an ordering on the locks and force each thread to follow that ordering.
 Thus, if all threads lock and unlock the mutexes in the same order, no deadlocks can arise.